Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Problem Formulation

 \subsubsection{MV Consequences as Costs}

-Data related to patient outcome and other consequences of MV over time are extracted from these EHR data and associated beside ($p$ and $V$, respectively, or $pV$ collectively) waveform records in the form of health-impacting costs.
-Impacts of MV on patient health at timescales shorter than clinical outcomes remain poorly characterized.
-However, certain clinical measurements are causally linked to VILI and are understood through physiological models of pulmonary mechanics at shorter intervals \cite{bates2018ventilator}.
-These observables relate to mechanical forces or their effects such as driving pressure (the difference between baseline pressure or PEEP and the maximum pressure $p_\text{max}$) and compliance (the ratio of delivered volume to pressure change, $\Delta V/p_\text{max}$ or $V_T/p_\text{max}$ where $V_T$ denotes tidal volume).
-Calculations of this work use peak rather than plateau pressure because it is simpler to identify consistently from waveform data.
-In addition to these waveform-derived quantities, clinical indicators includes P\textsubscript{a}O\textsubscript{2}:FiO\textsubscript{a} (P:F, the ratio of arterial oxygen saturation pressure to the fraction of inhaled oxygen) and FiO\textsubscript{a} alone, both of which quantify the efficiency of gas exchange by bulk alveolar processes in the lung.
-Measures of MV consequence are termed `costs' to indicate that increases correspond to worsening of state enforced via orientation (\textit{e.g.}, a sign change).
+Health-related outcomes and other consequences of MV are extracted from EHR and bedside waveform data sources (electronic health records and pressure/volume waveforms, $p$ and $V$, or collectively $pV$) to define health-impacting costs.
+Impacts of MV on patient health at timescales shorter than clinical outcomes are poorly characterized.
+However, certain clinical measurements are linked to VILI through pulmonary mechanics at shorter intervals \cite{bates2018ventilator}.
+These observables relate to mechanical forces or their effects such as driving pressure ($p_\text{drive}$, the difference between PEEP and the maximum pressure $p_\text{max}$) and compliance (the ratio of volume to pressure changes, $\Delta V/p_\text{drive}$ or $V_T/p_\text{drive}$ where $V_T$ denotes tidal volume).
+This work uses peak rather, than plateau pressure, because it always exists and is simpler to identify.
+In addition to these waveform-derived quantities, changes in P:F and FiO\textsubscript{2}, both measuring alveolar gas exchange efficiency, may indicate VILI.
+Measures of MV consequence are termed `costs', where increases indicate worsening state (enforced via a sign change).